FAQs

 Is this different from Passport?

 Yes.
-WQED Passport is an on-demand streaming library.
-It’s available to members donating at least $5/month or $60/year.
+Passport is a benefit included in the WQED+ app for qualifying members that unlocks thousands of PBS and local programs on demand.
+It also works across multiple other platforms, including WQED.org, PBS.org, and the free PBS app.
+Think of “Passport” as a key.
+Members who donate at least $5/month or $60/year receive that key to unlock content wherever they want to watch.
 (You can sign up here.)
 The 412 is a streaming channel, which means one show plays for everyone at the same time.
 It’s also free!

 Will I be able to rewind or watch shows on-demand?